-The following overview picture is helpful in getting a handle on the piece as a whole.
+The following overview picture is helpful in getting a handle on the piece as a whole (this shows an earlier version of the alphabet (PADMIL) in which AD must be understood as OR).

 Here follows a summary of the modes of this interpretation ("notes" in the left column means actual melody notes).
 The sometimes-sparse melody lines are open to different interpretations but this interpretation provides a useful handle on the piece.